Lovepreet-Singh-ACET/Edu-chatBot/README.md

 >Link for Anaconda: https://www.anaconda.com/products/individual

-After installing the python.
-It is recommended to create a seperate environment for RASA and install the required libraries into it.
+After installing the python, it is recommended to create a seperate environment for RASA and install the required libraries into it.( Sometimes the libraries versions may differ for differnet packeges which might cause some dependency issues while using rasa )

 Command to create a new Env.

-> conda create -n \<Name of Environment\> python=3.6
+> conda create -n \<Name of Environment> python=3.6

 > conda create -n rasa python=3.6

-Once the Environment is create we can activate it using
+Once the environment is created we can activate it using
 > conda activte \<name of environment>

 > conda activate rasa